Free Will in Ancient Thought

 In my view, Forster's interpretation of Socrates and Plato is not at all plausible.

 The evidence Foster cites to show that Socrates and Plato found life in Athens to be "profoundly oppressive" is weak.
 He cites Plato's Apology, Gorgias, Republic, and Seventh Letter.
 Unlike the Apology, the Gorgias, and the Republic, it is controversial whether Plato is the author of the Seventh Letter.
 In the Apology, Socrates calls attention to the lack of interest in wisdom in the city of Athens.
 The Gorgias depicts the tyrant as a slave to his appetites.
-The Republic argues that justice requires cities to be organized differently from how they had been organized.
+The Republic argues that justice requires cities to be organized differently from how they were organized.
 None of this shows that Socrates and Plato found life in Athens "profoundly oppressive."

 Even if Socrates and Plato did find life in Athens "profoundly oppressive," I see no reason to think that their reaction would have been to seek "revenge on their oppressors" by "depicting them as merely inner slaves."
 Forster looks "beyond what they say explicitly for the deeper psychological motives" (12) because he thinks their arguments are "vanishingly thin."
-This is a reasonable strategy for tying to understand what Socrates and Plato thought, but nothing we know about them makes them seem as crazy as Forster portrays them.
+This is a reasonable strategy for tying to understand what Socrates and Plato thought, but nothing we know about them makes them seem as strange as Forster portrays them.

 The dialogues provide evidence against Foster's interpretation.